-There are a number of ways to transfer files to the College Unix computers.
+There are a number of ways to transfer files to the College Unix computers, Romulus and Remus and R, as well as the computer Cluster.

 Mounting or mapping a network disk share allows you to transfer files simply by copying them.
 Learn more about that approach here.